At the top of any gun owner’s list should be extra magazines for their magazine fed weapons.

 It should be noted that SOCOM also tested several other calibers, including the .450 Bushmaster, .50 Action Express, and the 9x39mm Grom before settling on the .458 SOCOM.

 In addition to being used in AR-15 and M16/M4 style rifles, the .458 SOCOM has also been chambered for bolt action and lever action rifles.
 That being said, the most effective weapon to use it in would undoubtedly be the AR-15, simply because it being a semi-automatic you can fire rounds a lot faster.
+Speaking of velocity, if you want to limit recoil, putting some money into a good .458 SOCOM muzzle brake is the best way to go.

 As noted previously, the .458 offers performance very similar to the .45-70 Government, so it can drop virtually anything in North America, including big and dangerous game such as brown bear.
 Lever action rifles in .45-70 Government are often used by hunting guides as defensive weapons due to their high levels of stopping power.